 List of Book Marketing Agencies

-We picked up several top book marketing agencies operating in the USA.
+We picked up several top book promotion companies operating in the USA.
 We hope that these contacts will make your task much easier:

 • Smith Publicity, New York